GCP Connection Scanning Configuration

 • Cloud SQL Admin API – Retrieves Cloud SQL instance configuration and metadata.

-If any of these APIs are not enabled, the GCP connection test may fail with service-disabled or insufficient-permission errors.
+If any of the above APIs are not enabled, the GCP connection test may fail with service-disabled or insufficient-permission errors.

 Navigate to GCP Cloud Console → APIs & Services → Enable APIs and Services to enable these APIs in the target project.